How to Stop Foundation Settling in Pores, A Makeup Artist’s Foolproof Guide

 2. Long-term solution through skincaretrying to minimize them through your skincare routine

-The best way to stop foundation settling in your pores is by having a pore-minimizing skincare routine and knowing proper makeup techniques.
+The best way to stop foundation settling into your pores is by having a pore-minimizing skincare routine and knowing proper makeup techniques.

 Follow the guidelines below, and we'll help you work towards permanently getting a smooth and flawless finish.